djjay0131/pixyproxy/construction/system_description.md

-The task at hand is to design a REST API using Python's FastAPI framework.
-The API will be used to manage 'prompts'.
-Each prompt will have a GUID for public identification, an integer ID for internal use, content, a display name, a list of tags, an author, and timestamps.

-The API will be divided into two sections: public and private.
-The public section will provide read-only access to a set of public prompts without requiring a login.
-The private section, in addition to providing access to public prompts, will allow users to create and edit their own personal prompts.
-Users will have the ability to browse through public, private, or all prompts.
+PixyProxy is a system designed to provide API endpoints for image creation from prompts, storage of image metadata and content, listing of image details, and delivery of image content.

+The system is built on Python and uses the FastAPI framework to manage images generated from LLM prompts.
+Each image is uniquely identified by a GUID for public use and an internal integer ID.
+Additional data associated with each image includes the image data itself, the filename, the prompt used for its generation, and timestamps.

+Users can interact with the API to generate an image from a provided prompt and retrieve one or multiple images along with their details.

-The API will be structured into four layers: database, service, core, and web.
+The API is structured into four distinct layers:

-1. The database layer, located in the `/data` directory, will use a repository pattern and MySQL.
-It will implement conversions between models and dictionaries for efficiency and use named parameters for SQL commands.
-The initialization logic will be contained in an `init.py` module.
+1. The `/data` layer serves as the database layer, adopting a repository pattern.
+MySQL is used for storing relational data, while a /images folder is used for storing the images.
+This layer is also responsible for converting models to dictionaries and vice versa for efficiency.
+SQL commands utilize named parameters, and initialization logic is contained in an `init.py` module.

-2. The service layer, located in the `/service` directory, will handle requests for public and private prompts in separate modules.
-It will revalidate incoming models from the web layer using pydantic.
-All exceptions, whether they originate from the database or service layer, will be formatted as a `PromptException`.
+2. The `/service` layer is responsible for handling image prompt requests.
+Models incoming from the web layer are revalidated using pydantic.
+All exceptions, whether originating from the database or service layer, are handled using a general `ImagePromptException` format.

-3. The core layer, located in the `/core` directory, will focus on models and exceptions, all of which will extend `PromptException`.
+3. The `/core` layer is centered around models and exceptions, all of which extend `ImagePromptException`.

-4. The web layer, located in the `/web` directory, will contain separate resources for managing public and private prompts.
-It will use a dependency pattern to ensure that private resource methods require authentication.
-It will also incorporate a dependency for universal logging of all requests.
+4. The `/web` layer, or the resource layer, handles image prompts.
+It employs a dependency pattern to ensure authenticated access to methods and includes a dependency for universal logging of all requests.

-The API will support various functionalities through its endpoints.
-These include searching by text, tag, classification, and requesting all prompts with pagination constraints.
-All responses will be in JSON format.
-After login, users will have access to additional endpoints for adding, modifying, and deleting private prompts.
-These endpoints will support Basic Authentication.
+The API supports operations such as searching by prompt, filename, GUID, fetching an image by GUID, and fetching all image details within pagination limits.
+These endpoints return responses in JSON format.

-The API will also implement universal request logging in the format `YYYY-MM-DD HH:min:sec,ms {{LoggingLevel}} {{request-id}} [thread-id] [method:line number] REQUEST START  (or REQUEST END)`.
-The request-id will be generated from the host-datetime-threadid.
-All exceptions will be handled by a single exception handler.
+The system also implements universal request logging in the format `YYYY-MM-DD HH:min:sec,ms {{LoggingLevel}} {{request-id}} [thread-id] [method:line number] REQUEST START  (or REQUEST END)`.
+The request-id is generated from host-datetime-threadid.
+All exceptions are managed by a single exception handler.